araiari/Dialysis---Study-of-calcium-concentration/README.md

 In light of the previous results, in order to satisfy the hypothesis of independence, a mixed effects model was fitted.
 Then we generalized this approach to take into account the grouping structure induced by the different patients in the different hospitals.

-In the respective folder, one can find the results.

 ### Clustering and CART
 For each observation there are available five measurements of ionized calcium in different instant of dialysis.